tmielcza/wave_tail/README.md

 Use the sliders to make a nice shape.

 ## Ideas
+- [x] Add x, y and z checkboxes to choose rotation axis
-- [ ] Sort button : reorganize controllers selection if not hierarchically sorted.
+- [ ] Sort button : reorganize controllers selection if not hierarchically sorted
-- [ ] Select from base : select all controllers down an FK base.
+- [ ] Select from base : select all controllers down an FK base
 - [ ] Installation script
 - [ ] Qt UI
 - [ ] Localization
 - [ ] Animation keys functions
 - [ ] Try to turn it into a plugin
+- [ ] Add comments and useful documentation
+- [ ] Error handling

 ## License
 The MIT License 2020 - Tom Mielczarek